habibshaban/singa-genre-explorer/README.md

 - Helped generate the initial text for SEO title/description on the single genre page
 - Helped create the initial About page text/meta
 - Helped create the initial `error.vue` page
-- And In the End Helped me to create this nice Readme file:)
+- And in the End Helped me to create this nice Readme file:)

 Final decisions, cleanup, and integration were done by me to match the assignment requirements and keep the code readable.

+---

+**Optional Improvements (outside the original time box)**

+- Refined the `useGenre` composable to improve **DX and reusability**, allowing it to accept refs or getters instead of only raw values.
+- Slightly improved **error handling** to make invalid and not-found states more explicit and robust.

 ---